-A six month extension to look for property; ruling confirms opportunity to buy replacement property
+A six month extension to look for property; ruling confirms opportunity to buy from related party

-March 26, 2008 - Front Section
+September 25, 2008 - Front Section

 Exchanges between related parties have been a major source of confusion.
-The absence of regulations and the IRS' mixing-up of different related party exchange rules contribute to the confusion.
+The absence of Regulations and the IRS' mixing-up of different related party exchange rules contribute to the confusion.
 In Private Letter Ruling 200440002, the IRS had both the rule and the rationale correct.
 This ruling completes a critical piece of the puzzle for exchanges involving related parties.
 Unfortunately, the guidance is a private letter ruling, rather than a revenue ruling which other taxpayers can rely on.

 The general rule, stated in Rev. Rul.
 2002-83, 2002-2 C.B.
-927, is that, when a taxpayer does a deferred exchange through a qualified intermediary (QI) and acquires replacement property from a related party, the exchange will fail as a valid exchange under 1031(f)(4).
-The exceptions to this rule are ill-defined, and require analysis of the purpose of 1031(f).
-The exceptions arise when the acquisition of the replacement property in this manner does not result in cashing out on the sale of high basis property and deferring gain from the exchange of low basis property ("basis shifting".)
+927, is that, when a taxpayer does a deferred exchange through a qualified intermediary (QI) and acquires replacement property from a related party, the exchange will fail as a valid exchange under \hat{A} §1031(f)(4).
+The exceptions to this rule are ill-defined, and require analysis of the purpose of \hat{A} §1031(f).
+The exceptions arise when the acquisition of the replacement property in this manner does not result in cashing out on the sale of high basis property and deferring gain from the exchange of low basis property (basis shifting).